How to Use USPS QR Code to Print Labels at the Post Office

 Step 3: At the Post Office

-- Select "Print a Label"
+- Select the "Print a Label" option on the kiosk screen.

-- Attach to package and drop off
+- Attach the label to your package and drop it off at the designated area.

 When to Use QR Code Labels